 Although there are a variety of different root types to choose from when purchasing hedging plants, some people, especially those who may be new to the garden, can find it hard to understand the differences.
 This blog is here to explain everything you need to know about root ball plants.
-If it was information regarding bare root plants that you were looking for instead, click here.

-So, let’s begin with what Root ball hedging plants actually are.
+So, let’s begin with what root ball hedging plants actually are.
 These plants are field grown over a prolonged period of time (anything from 1 to 14 years!) before being removed from the ground using a machine that encloses around both the root system and a surrounding mass of soil.
 This is then contained and delivered within a hessian sack, creating the root ball.
 This root type is only available between November – April, as lifting and planting is only possible when the roots are dormant.

 The only exception to this is Box hedging plants, which are available as root balls year round, as the root system of Box is known for being especially strong and stable.

 Choosing hedge plants with this root type has many advantages and where better to start than with the first thing on everyone’s mind – the cost.
 If we compare root balls to pot grown and cell grown plants, they are often a more cost effective option as they have a lower growing cost and can be delivered as they are, without the need for a pot or any other packaging materials.

 As root balls are only lifted from the ground during the dormant season (when there is as little impact on the root system as possible), root ball hedging plants have a high success rate when established.
 And, there is no need to worry about planting at the right time of the year as root balls are only available between November and April, which, coincidentally is the optimum time to plant them!

 As root balls are field grown, usually over several years, they are a great choice when looking for a large plant that will provide a bushy, healthy hedge.